Nephrotic syndrome is a kidney disorder that causes your body to pass too much protein in your urine.

 - Minimal change disease.
 This is the most common cause of nephrotic syndrome in children.
 Minimal change disease results in abnormal kidney function, but when the kidney tissue is examined under a microscope, it appears normal or nearly normal.
 The cause of the abnormal function typically can't be determined.

 - Focal segmental glomerulosclerosis.
-Characterized by scattered scarring of some of the glomeruli, this condition may result from another disease or a genetic defect or occur for no known reason.
+Characterized by scarring of some of the glomeruli, this condition can result from another disease, a genetic defect or certain medications or occur for no known reason.

 - Systemic lupus erythematosus.
 This chronic inflammatory disease can lead to serious kidney damage.

 - Amyloidosis.
-This disorder occurs when substances called amyloid proteins accumulate in your organs.
-Amyloid buildup often affects the kidneys, damaging their filtering system.
+This disorder occurs when amyloid proteins accumulate in your organs.
+Amyloid buildup often damages the kidneys' filtering system.

 Factors that can increase your risk of nephrotic syndrome include:

 - Medical conditions that can damage your kidneys.
-Certain diseases and conditions increase your risk of developing nephrotic syndrome, such as diabetes, lupus, amyloidosis and other kidney diseases.
+Certain diseases and conditions increase your risk of developing nephrotic syndrome, such as diabetes, lupus, amyloidosis, reflux nephropathy and other kidney diseases.

 - Certain medications.
-Examples of medications that can cause nephrotic syndrome include nonsteroidal anti-inflammatory drugs and drugs used to fight infections.
+Medications that might cause nephrotic syndrome include nonsteroidal anti-inflammatory drugs and drugs used to fight infections.

 - Certain infections.
-Examples of infections that increase the risk of nephrotic syndrome include HIV, hepatitis B, hepatitis C and malaria.
+Infections that increase the risk of nephrotic syndrome include HIV, hepatitis B, hepatitis C and malaria.